FALL 2023 Travel Course Offerings

 This course introduces students to the basic concepts and tools needed to make wise and informed personal financial decisions.
 The content of this course is presented from a practical point of view and with an emphasis on the consumer as the financial decision-maker.
 The primary objective of this course is to help students apply finance practices to their own life.
 For example, students will learn how to plan and manage personal finances, how to obtain credit to purchase a home or a car, and how to invest personal financial resources in stocks, bonds, and real estate.
 Students will also learn how to interpret financial and economic news that have an impact on personal finances.
 The travel component of this course will include visits to several cities in Germany such as Frankfurt and Berlin.
 During those visits, students will be introduced to financial institutions that are relevant for personal finance such as the ECB, the Frankfurt stock exchange, commercial banks, and wealth management and real estate firms.

-CLCS 150T Reading Film (Spain) Ferrari
+CLCS 150T Reading Film (Lisbon) Ferrari

 This course introduces students to the language of cinema through close studies of and foundational readings on film theory, narrative/documentary structure, camera technique, lighting, sound, casting, and location.
 Students are expected to demonstrate their understanding of film language through scholarly analysis of both canonical and contemporary cinema texts.
 Students move beyond the passive reception of an image-based world by working towards increased intellectual adaptability in terms of engaged film reading skills that call into question philosophical and culture-specific notions and norms.
-Prior to travel, concentrated modules, including analysis, contemporary criticism, audience reception, and practical applications, prepare students for participation in an international film festival and video-making workshops in Spain.
+Prior to travel, concentrated modules, including analysis, contemporary criticism, audience reception, and practical applications, prepare students for participation in an international film festival and video-making workshops in Lisbon.

 The sense of taste, whether it refers to the metaphorical sense of taste (aesthetic discrimination) or the literal sense of taste (gustatory taste), is a fundamental part of human experiences.
 This Academic Travel course examines various ways that communication processes shape our sense of taste in the contemporary society.
 It will explore topics such as the taste for food, clothing and accessories, music, and other cultural activities applying key theories and concepts of communication, fashion, and taste.
 Ultimately, the course seeks to develop an understanding of how interpersonal, intercultural, and mediated communication in our everyday life plays a critical role in the formation of individual taste as well as collective taste.
 In order to achieve this objective, field observations and site visits will be planned during the Academic Travel period.